The Flask Mega-Tutorial Part XVI: Full-Text Search

 Installing Elasticsearch

 There are several ways to install Elasticsearch, including one-click installers, zip file with the binaries that you need to install yourself, and even a Docker image.
 The documentation has an Installation page with detailed information on all these options.
-If you are using Linux, you will likely have a package available for your distribution.
-If you are using a Mac and have Homebrew installed, then you can simply run brew install elasticsearch.
+If you are using Linux, you will likely have a package available for your distribution, but you will need to make sure it is a recent version, ideally 8.0 or newer.

 Since I will be managing Elasticsearch from Python, I will also be using the Python client library: